 Need help dealing with misrepresentation?

-Misrepresentation can cause real damage, from wasted time to broken deals and legal claims.
+Misrepresentation can cause significant harm to your business, ranging from wasted time and broken deals to legal claims and reputational damage.
 If you think a contract was based on false information or you're unsure of your legal position, it’s essential to act quickly and get the right advice.